DiaBlo: Diagonal Blocks Are Sufficient For Finetuning¶

 Background & Motivation¶

-Background: LoRA and its variants (DoRA, PiSSA, MiLoRA, LoRA-GA) constitute the dominant family of PEFT methods.
-They inject trainable low-rank matrix products \(\Delta\mathbf{W} = \mathbf{AB}\) alongside frozen pretrained weights, substantially reducing the number of trainable parameters.
-Earlier approaches such as Prompt Tuning and Prefix Tuning are lightweight but lack expressiveness; Adapter-based methods require architectural modifications and introduce inference latency.
+Background: LoRA and its variants (DoRA, PiSSA, MiLoRA, LoRA-GA) are currently the mainstream PEFT methods.
+They inject a trainable low-rank matrix product \(\Delta\mathbf{W} = \mathbf{AB}\) alongside pre-trained weights to significantly reduce the number of trainable parameters.
+Early methods like Prompt Tuning or Prefix Tuning are lightweight but have limited expressivity, while Adapter methods require modifying the model architecture and introduce inference latency.

 Limitations of Prior Work:

-- Hardware-unfriendly sparse methods: Fine-tuning based on unstructured sparsity (random masking or importance-based selection) avoids low-rank decomposition but induces irregular memory access patterns and poor GPU utilization.
+- Hardware Unfriendliness of Sparse Methods: Fine-tuning based on unstructured sparsity (random masking or importance selection) avoids low-rank decomposition but results in irregular memory access and low GPU utilization.

 Method¶